 Preschoolers wash hands, use the toilet and brush their teeth.
-They describe the function of a routine of rest and active play, and meet most personal needs independently.
+They describe the function of prompted and participate basic body parts, follow a routine of rest and active play, and meet most personal needs independently.
 They will start to explain how germs spread and offer simple strategies for preventing the spread.